phyxolog/kantox/README.md

 ## Overview

-This is an Elixir-based shopping cart system that implements basic product management and discount strategies.
+This is a shopping cart system that implements basic product management and discount strategies.
 The system consists of three main components:

-### Core Modules

 ```mermaid
   flowchart LR